Taking Antidepressants With Opioid Results in Less Pain Relief, Study Says

 Patients Require Three Times More Pain Medicine

-Researchers reviewed the medication records of 152 patients at UH Cleveland Medical Center and UH Geauga Medical Center who received scheduled tramadol for at least 24 hours.
+Researchers reviewed the medication records of 152 patients at UH Cleveland Medical Center and UH Geauga Medical Center, a campus of UH Regional Hospitals who received scheduled tramadol for at least 24 hours.
 All participants in the study were admitted as inpatients or observation status.

 Those patients who also were taking the antidepressants Prozac (fluoxetine), Paxil (paroxetine) or Wellbutrin (bupropion) required three times more pain medication per day to control breakthrough pain throughout the day, when compared with patients not taking those antidepressants.